antholeole/actix-sockets/readme.md

 }
 ```

 all that we do here is ping the client, and wait for a response on an interval.
-If the response doesn't come, the socket died; send a Disconnect and stop the client.
+If the response doesn't come, the socket died; stop the client.
+This triggers the `stopping()` function we defined earlier to be called, such that we disconnect from the lobby.

 ### handling WS messages